-As already mentioned above, the procedure consisting of generating artificial gaps in the measured time series and the filling with the outlined MCP approach, is repeated for varying start dates of the gap that has the pre-defined length (in the example 30 d).
-This is demonstrated in Figure Fig. 6, where the four derived statistical measures are shown for an unchanged gap length but systematically varying start date for the incomplete and filled time series (in red and blue).
+four derived statistical measures are shown for an unchanged gap length but systematically varying start date for the incomplete and filled time series (in red and blue).
 The wind statistics for the original time series are shown as a reference (as black lines).

-This example demonstrates that the impact of the generated gap varies quite drastically depending on when the gap starts, similar patterns are observed for all four considered statistical measures, and the gap-filling procedure is able to significantly reduce the impact in almost all cases.
+This example demonstrates that the impact of the generated gap varies quite drastically depending on when the gap starts, similar patterns are observed for all four considered statistical measures and the gap-filling procedure is able to significantly reduce the impact in almost all cases.
 However, the performance of the gap-filling procedure also depends on the start date of the gap.
-This can be explained by the fact that the correlation between measured and model data found on the basis of the existing data describes the correlation for the data of the gap differently well.
+This can be explained by the fact that the correlation between measured and model data found on the basis of the existing data describes the correlation for the data of the gap to varying degrees.
 The correlation depends to a certain extent on seasonal effects, for example.
-To quantify the observed variations in the wind statistics the corresponding root mean square error (RMSE) values are derived.
-For all four statistical measures these reduce when the gaps are filled: for mean wind direction from 3.1 to 0.3 deg, for mean wind speed from 0.07 to 0.01 ms^{-1} ms^{-1} , for the Weibull scale parameter k from 0.09 to 0.01 ms^{-1} ms^{-1} , and for the Weibull shape parameter k from 0.017 to 0.007.
+To quantify the observed variations in the wind statistics, the corresponding root-mean-square error (RMSE) values are derived.
+For all four statistical measures, these reduce when the gaps are filled: for mean wind direction from 3.1 to 0.3° , for mean wind speed from 0.07 to 0.01 m s^{-1} , for the Weibull scale parameter A from 0.09 to 0.01 m s^{-1} and for the Weibull shape parameter k from 0.017 to 0.007.